stevelikesrhino/mode-gate/README.md

 ### Update: Added line-edit — a line-number + hash based editing tool to work around Qwen3.5 + llama.cpp tokenizer issues that prevent correct matching of CJK+English old/new strings, making certain documents uneditable.
 Opus wrote most of the code.
 Opt out if you're not using CJK characters.

 Example:
-> 喵喵喵喵is a cat
+> 喵喵喵喵is a cat <br>
 > 汪汪汪汪is a dog

-Editing is very error-prone
+With Qwen3.5 27B and llama.cpp, the default edit tool will consistently fail.

 ## Modes